Deutsche Bank lifts QuantumScape Corporation [QS] price estimate. Who else is bullish?

 An analysis of insider ownership at QuantumScape Corporation [QS]

-There are presently around $1,286 million, or 34.70% of QS stock, in the hands of institutional investors.
-The top three institutional holders of QS stocks are: VANGUARD GROUP INC with ownership of 18,122,533, which is approximately 4.634% of the company’s market cap and around 1.70% of the total institutional ownership; CAPRICORN INVESTMENT GROUP LLC, holding 17,866,380 shares of the stock with an approximate value of $228.51 million in QS stocks shares; and BLACKROCK INC., currently with $113.91 million in QS stock with ownership of nearly 0.292% of the company’s market capitalization.
+There are presently around $1,239 million, or 34.70% of QS stock, in the hands of institutional investors.
+The top three institutional holders of QS stocks are: VANGUARD GROUP INC with ownership of 18,122,533, which is approximately 4.634% of the company’s market cap and around 1.70% of the total institutional ownership; CAPRICORN INVESTMENT GROUP LLC, holding 17,866,380 shares of the stock with an approximate value of $210.11 million in QS stocks shares; and MIRAE ASSET GLOBAL INVESTMENTS CO., LTD., currently with $112.55 million in QS stock with ownership of nearly 105.464% of the company’s market capitalization.